Republican Dan Sullivan re-elected in Alaska Senate race

 The race had been determined too early to call on Election Day Nov.
 3 due to a large number of outstanding absentee ballots.
 Election officials began counting more than 150,000 absentee and other ballots on Tuesday.

-The result in Alaska means that control of the Senate won’t be decided until until January Senate runoffs are held in Georgia.
+The result in Alaska means that control of the Senate won’t be decided until January Senate runoffs are held in Georgia.

+The Gross campaign on Wednesday did not indicate it was immediately ready to concede after The Associated Press called the race for Sullivan.

+“With so many Alaskans voices needing to be heard, we’ll continue to monitor the race as results come in and assess tonight,” Gross’ campaign manager, David Keith, said in a statement.

 Indiana Sen. Todd Young, chair of the National Republican Senatorial Committee, in a statement congratulated Sullivan, calling him a man “who has championed the unique needs of his state in Washington.”

-Sullivan’s campaign manager and a spokesperson for Gross’ campaign did not immediately respond to requests for comment.
+Sullivan’s campaign manager did not immediately respond to a request for comment.

 The Republicans in the top-tier races on Alaska’s ballot — President Donald Trump, Sullivan and U.S. Rep. Don Young — held largely similar vote counts, and advantages, when Election Day results and early votes through Oct.
 29 were tallied.
 The Associated Press called all three races for the Republican incumbents on Wednesday.

 Sullivan had predicted he would win.
-Gross, who said his campaign encouraged Alaskans to vote absentee, had urged patience in seeing the through the count of votes.
+Gross, who said his campaign encouraged Alaskans to vote absentee, had urged patience in seeing the through the counting of votes.

 Sullivan during the campaign questioned Gross’ independent label and sought to tie him to Democratic members of Congress that Sullivan cast as out-of-touch with Alaska issues.
 Gross called Sullivan a Trump “yes man.”